 Full Moons and Migraines

 With migraine triggers lurking around every corner, it can be tricky to keep track of them all.
 That said, the full moon is one trigger that we can anticipate.
-Proactively taking the full moon calendar into account might help us avoid migraine, or at least decrease its severity and/or frequency.
+Proactively taking the full moon calendar into account might help us avoid migraine or at least decrease its severity and/or frequency.
 For example, if you believe the full moon is a trigger for you, you might talk with your doctor about the idea of proactively ramping up your preventative treatment strategy in anticipation of the date.
-Additionally, you might use the calendar when planning in advance for a trip or other special event in an effort to decrease the likelihood of having a migraine.
+Additionally, you might use the calendar when planning for a trip or other special event in an effort to decrease the likelihood of having a migraine.

 Does the full moon affect you in any way?
 If so, how?
 Have you learned ways to navigate around any challenges it presents to you?